30 Mind-Blowing Health Benefits of Pets

 12 They stave off diabetes.

 Struggling to get off the couch and take your dog for a leisurely stroll?
+Remember, pets require physical activity, which benefits both of you.
 This information might motivate you: According to the Mayo Clinic, going for a walk every day helps to prevent and/or manage various health conditions, including type 2 diabetes.